nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 #### Supported but can't be technically provided ####

-- System can store the data.
+- system can store the data
-- BUT no data is available for the patient via the GP Connect APIs due to a technical limitation.
+- BUT no data is available for the patient via the GP Connect APIs due to a technical limitation

 ```html
 <div>